g2384/Life-In-The-UK/Facts.md

   - Some, such as **the Fenians**, favoured complete independence.
   - Others, such as **Charles Stuart Parnell**, advocated ‘Home Rule’, in which Ireland would remain in the UK but have its own parliament.
 - The Reform Act of 1832: As the middle classes in the wealthy industrial towns and cities grew in influence, they began to demand more political power.
 The act had greatly increased the number of people with the right to vote.
 The act also abolished the old **pocket and rotten boroughs** and more parliamentary seats were given to the towns and cities.
-- There was a permanent shift of political power from the countryside to the towns but voting was still based on ownership of the property.
+- There was a permanent shift of political power from the countryside to the towns but voting was still based on ownership of property.
 This meant that members of the **working class** were still unable to vote.
 - the Chartists: The Chartists (campaigners) presented petitions to Parliament to demand the vote for the working classes and other people without property.
 At first they seemed to be unsuccessful, but in 1867 there was another **Reform Act**.
 This created many more urban seats in Parliament and reduced the amount of property that people needed to have before they could vote.
 However, the majority of men still did not have the right to vote and no women could vote.
 - Politicians realised that the increased number of voters meant that they needed to persuade people to vote for them if they were to be sure of being elected to Parliament.
 The political parties began to create organisations to reach out to ordinary voters. **Universal suffrage** (the right of every adult, male or female, to vote) followed in the next century.